 We have established a Vessel Sewage No Discharge Zone (NDZ) for Puget Sound and certain adjoining waters.
 The NDZ is a body of water where boats may not release sewage, whether treated or not.
-The NDZ will help protect public health, water quality, and sensitive resources.
+It helps protect public health, water quality, and sensitive resources.

 Protecting sensitive resources safeguards public health and the economy